isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2026-03-02-post-COS 2026: MINISTRY OF LAW RESPONSE BY MR EDWIN TONG SC, MINISTER FOR LAW.md

 26.&nbsp;One such example is extradition treaties.

 {:start="27"}
-27.&nbsp;To <u>Ms Sylvia Lim</u>’s query on the ASEAN Treaty on Extradition (“<b>AET</b>”).
+27.&nbsp;To Ms Sylvia Lim’s query on the ASEAN Treaty on Extradition (“<b>AET</b>”).
 The AET requires at least six ASEAN Members States to complete their respective domestic procedures and notify the ASEAN Secretary-General that they are ready to bring the AET into effect.
 The Government will also similarly ratify the AET once we have completed our own internal procedures.
 On the risks to Singaporeans, there are robust safeguards in the AET, which set out the circumstances where extradition will not be granted.
 One example is if the request is made to prosecute the fugitive based on his race, religion, nationality or political opinion.

 <b><u>Cultivating a Strong Legal Profession</u></b>